stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 Even if you set the specified time to be 0 milliseconds, `setTimeout()` will make the code behave asynchronously.

-`setTimeout` is not part of javascript.
-It is part of the browser, it is exposed to javascript as a window method.

-We won't get into the details of how it works behind the scenes as it is a different topic of its own.
-The focus in this tutorial is just to show you how code behaves asynchronously in Javascript.
+We won't get into the details about how it works behind the scenes.
+The focus of this tutorial is to show you how code behaves asynchronously in Javascript with a `setTimeout`.

 Continuing with **example 2**, let's wrap our code in `getData()` function inside a `setTimeout` function.